yajra/laravel-datatables-docs/buttons-custom.md

 # Custom Actions

-You can enable custom actions on your buttons, as follows:
+You can enable custom actions on your buttons as follows:

 Update `UsersDataTable` class and overload the `actions` property.
-Here we are disabling the `csv` and `pdf` action (so they cannot be fired by hijacking the request) and enabling a `myCustomAction`.
+Here we are disabling the `csv` and `pdf` actions (so they cannot be fired by hijacking their request) and enabling a `myCustomAction`.